aregtech/areg-sdk/conf/README.md

 ## Microsoft Visual Studio
 The [./msvc](./msvc/) directory includes Visual Studio-specific property files referenced by the project.
 Directly modifying `.props` files is not recommended.
 To customize your build, copy the [msvc_setup.props](./../msvc_setup.props) file into your solution directory and apply necessary changes there.

+## Expoerts
+The [./exports](./exports) directory contains list of files that are required by packaging, required to install and uninstall OS-manages services and examples of creating toolchain files.

 For further information, consult the [wiki](./../docs/wiki/README.md) documentation.